Senators question caretakers’ performance, as violence rises

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The information minister said the government strongly believed in freedom of expression and the media, saying it could not issue any directives to Pemra for media blackout on private television channels or otherwise.
+The information minister said the government was strongly believed in freedom of expression and media saying it could not issue any directives to Pemra for media blackout on private television channels or otherwise.
 “The chairman of Pemra and its members are totally independent, and I also have issued no directives to them,” Ali Zafar said.

 Earlier, speaking on a point of order, the opposition leader in the Senate, Senator Sherry Rehman said the electronic media was facing blackout which would raise question over transparency of the election process.
 She said the caretaker government was responsible for media blackout on television channels asking the information minister to resign if he could not control the situation.
 “I also resigned as information minister when such [like] issues came up during my tenure,” she said.